overlay-market/OIPs/notes/note-1.md

 ## Remaining Risk

 The risk of a OVL price death spiral still exists when incorporating funding payments, even with a profitable portfolio for case 2.
-If there is complete loss of faith in OVL and the price collapses while longs heavily outweigh shorts on the ETH-OVL feed, there may be few traders willing to earn yield in OVL and thus take the short side of the trade, even though funding payments would be extremely profitable in OVL terms.
+If there is complete loss of faith in OVL and the price collapses while longs heavily outweigh shorts on the ETH-OVL feed, there may be few users willing to earn yield in OVL and thus take the short side of the position, even though funding payments would be extremely profitable in OVL terms.
 Longs on the inverse ETH-OVL market could ultimately still win in the short term, mint more OVL, then cash out that OVL, suppressing the value of OVL relative to ETH more and having even more longs on ETH-OVL win.
 It is a positive feedback loop that is difficult to mitigate without enforcing strict values for \\( k \\) and imposing caps.
 Even then, this scenario is still very much a risk for the Overlay system.
 We'll address [stopping the death spiral](note-7) in a separate note.